-Our online indexing mechanism for handling streaming data is comparable to early research on online indexing and incremental index maintenance [32][33][92][93][99][127][139], but is different in that we leverage the functionality of the underlying NoSQL databases to support these features.
+Our online indexing mechanism for handling streaming data is comparable to early research on online indexing and incremental index maintenance [32][33][93][94][100][130][144], but is different in that we leverage the functionality of the underlying NoSQL databases to support these features.
 By using a write ahead log (WAL), HBase helps our framework achieve persistency of even unflushed index data in the memory, which is a missing feature in most existing online indexing systems.

-The problem of supporting extendable input data models has been a well researched topic in the communities of object-oriented databases, nested relational databases, and object-relational databases, represented by O2 [27], ANDA (A Nested Database Architecture) [47], and PostgreSQL [124][131][132].
+The problem of supporting extendable input data models has been a well researched topic in the communities of object-oriented databases, nested relational databases, and object-relational databases, represented by O2 [27], ANDA (A Nested Database Architecture) [47], and PostgreSQL [127][135][136].
 Based on a complete and clearly defined theoretical object-oriented data model, O2 achieves many nice features.
-It provides well-defined of object identity, inheritance, and methods in a database context.
+It provides well-defined semantics of object identity, inheritance, and methods in a database context.
 The physical data storage and index organization mechanisms take object sharing, class inheritance, and composition graphs into consideration, and the seamless integration of programming languages and query languages are inspiring for our case of integrated queries and analysis tasks.
 Similarly, the VALTREE and RECLIST structures in ANDA are optimized to support efficient nesting and unnesting operations.
 Compared with these systems, our requirements for an extendable input data model are simpler.
 We don’t need to handle the complexity of class hierarchies, composition graphs, or associated methods.
 Nor do we require nesting operations among subtuples.
 On the other hand, we need to tackle more complicated issues in other respects, including customizable text index structures, distributed index storage, scalable indexing performance, and dynamic load balancing.
 The data model of PostgreSQL aims at supporting new abstract data types using general storage management and index maintenance mechanisms.
-For example, the Generalized Search Tree (GiST) [77] is designed to cover a wide range of tree-structured indices for data with dynamically defined abstract data types.
+For example, the Generalized Search Tree (GiST) [78] is designed to cover a wide range of tree-structured indices for data with dynamically defined abstract data types.
 In comparison, our work emphasizes customizability of the elements of index structure itself – namely what to use as index key, entry, and entry fields (for included or computed columns).
 PostgreSQL extends GiST to build Generalized Inverted Index (GIN) [28] for text data.
 However, as illustrated in Figure 2-2, it lacks several important features that are needed in our queries for social media data, including multicolumn indices, range queries, and full scans of indices.